 At the end of 2022, a bill was passed providing for the creation of a National Anti-Corruption Commission, likely mid-way through 2023.
 It is likely to result in high-profile investigations in the years ahead.

 - Investigations trends/developments

-- Significant law reforms impacting corporate criminal liability
+- Law reforms impacting corporate criminal liability

-- Internal investigations – key developments
+- Internal investigations – key considerations

 - Sectors targeted by law reforms or enforcement action